darkrenaissance/darkfi/doc/src/arch/consensus.md

 Block producers create a reward transaction containing a `ECVRF` proof that contributes to ranking logic.
-The `VRF` is built using the `pallas::Base` of the $`(n-1)`$-block proposal nonce, the $`(n-1)`$-block proposal hash, and the `pallas::Base` of the proposal's block height.
-The `VRF`'s purpose is to eliminate long range attacks by predicting a future block with a high ranking that we can produce in advance.
+The `VRF` is built using the `pallas::Base` of the $(n-1)$-block proposal's nonce, the $(n-2)$-block proposal's hash, and the `pallas::Base` of the block proposal's block height.
+The `VRF`'s purpose is to eliminate long range attacks by predicting a high-ranking future block that we can produce in advance.

-Each block proposal is ranked based on the modulus of the $`(n-1)`$-block proposal, a `VRF` proof (attached to the block producer's reward transaction) and its `nonce`.
+Each block proposal is ranked based on the modulus of the $(n-2)$-block proposal, a `VRF` proof (attached to the block producer's reward transaction) and its `nonce`.

 The rank of the genesis block is 0.
-The rank of the following 2 blocks is equal to the nonce, since there is no `n-1` block producer or a `VRF` attached to the reward transaction.
+The rank of the following 2 blocks is equal to the nonce, since there is no $(n-2)$-block producer or `VRF` attached to the reward transaction.

 For all other blocks, the rank is computed as follows:

-1. Grab the `VRF` proof from the reward transaction of the $`(n-1)`$-block proposal
+1. Grab the `VRF` proof from the reward transaction of the $(n-2)$-block proposal
 2. Generate a `pallas::Base` from the `blake3::Hash` bytes of the proof
-3. Generate a `u64` using the first 8 bytes from the `pallas::Base` of the proofs hash
+3. Generate a `u64` using the first 8 bytes from the `pallas::Base` of the proof's hash
 4. Compute the rank: `vrf_u64` % `nonce` (If `nonce` is 0, rank is equal to `vrf_u64`)

-To calculate each fork rank, we simply multiply the sum of every block proposal rank in the fork by the fork's length.
-We use the length multiplier to give a preference to longer forks, as longer forks have a chance at a higher ranking.
+To calculate each fork rank, we simply multiply the sum of every block proposal's rank in the fork by the fork's length.
+We use the length multiplier to give a preference to longer forks (i.e. longer forks are likely to have a higher ranking).

 ## Fork extension